 Air masses influencing the British Isles

 The weather of the British Isles and surrounding countries is influenced by several different air masses.
-Broadly speaking there are four main ones:
+These are the main ones:

 • Tropical Continental (Tc): This type of air mass is mainly from the south-east and south, i.e. the tropics.
 The air travels over a warm land mass (hence the term 'continental' ).
 In summer air masses from the east that have travelled over central Europe can be classed as Tropical Contintental.
 The air is usually warm and dry.